MelyssaMinto/MelyssaMinto/README.md

 ### 🧠 About Me

 I'm a computational biologist passionate about building scalable solutions that drive discovery in genomics, neurobiology, and precision medicine.
-My work bridges the gap between complex biological data and actionable insights using statistical modeling, cloud-native tools, and increasingly—ML/AI methods.
+My work bridges the gap between complex biological data and actionable insights using statistical modeling, cloud-native tools, and increasingly ML/AI methods.

 ---

 ### 🔍 What I Do

-- 🔬 **Omics Pipeline Development**: Designed modular pipelines for multi-omic data integration (DNA methylation, RNA-seq, chromatin accessibility).
+- 🔬 **Omics Pipeline Development**: Designed modular pipelines for multi-omic data integration (DNA methylation, RNA-seq, chromatin accessibility) and deploy models to understand associations betweeen genes and disease/phenotypes.
 - 🤖 **ML/AI for Research Acceleration**: Led development of AI-driven tools to summarize gene–phenotype networks from literature.
 - ☁️ **Cloud-Savvy Analysis**: Built cost-efficient compute clusters with AWS EC2 + Docker for high-throughput biological data processing.